Which of the following correctly describes the initial step in th... | Channels for Pearson+

 Multiple Choice

-Which of the following correctly describes the initial step in the process of muscle contraction?
+Which of the following correctly describes the initial step in the dorsal column-medial lemniscal pathway?

 A